On this page:

 The Intervention Specialist: Mild/Moderate is a Master’s of Education (M.Ed.) with licensure program that is offered at the graduate level.
 The program can be completed on either a part-time or full-time basis.

-Candidates who have an undergraduate degree in education may have already met some of the program requirements.
-Please contact the Intervention Specialist program director for details.
+If you have an undergraduate degree in education, you may have already met some of the program requirements.
+Please contact the intervention specialist program director for details.

-Once candidates complete the program and pass Ohio-required licensure exams, candidates are eligible for an Ohio Resident Educator Intervention Specialist license in Mild/Moderate Needs (K-12).
+When you have completed the program and pass Ohio-required licensure exams, you are eligible for an Ohio Resident Educator Intervention Specialist license in Mild/Moderate Needs (K-12).

 Why Choose the Intervention Specialist: Mild/Moderate Program?